skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 ---

 Code splitting is an approach to break apart a single large file into many smaller files.
-A common pattern is to do this at the route or page level because a user generally only needs the code for the current page, and not the other 50 or so pages.
+A common pattern is to code split at the route or page level because a user only needs the code for the current page, but not the fifty other or so pages in an application.

 As with most things, code splitting has its tradeoffs.
-It requires a tool that supports it, a specific configuration and can add additional complexities that might be overkill for a small application.
-However, at a certain point it can become critical.
-Shipping a single large bundle has a number of downsides that can result in poorer performance.
+It requires a build tool that supports it, a specific configuration, and can add additional complexities that might be overkill for a small application.
+However, at a certain point the benefits start to outweigh the cost.
+Shipping a single large bundle has a number of downsides that generally results in poor performance.

 One of the biggest downsides is the cost to download a single large file.
-It consumes additional bandwidth which can take longer to download and cost users with limited bandwidth by forcing them to download more than they need.
+It consumes additional bandwidth which can take longer to download and costs users with limited bandwidth actual money by forcing them to download more than they need.
 After downloading, the browser also has to parse and compile all that code which adds a non-trivial amount of time.
-If it's a very large file, the main thread will likely be blocked as a single, long task so _other_ important tasks will have to wait.
-Assuming this file is being cached, the entire file will have to be invalidated anytime a single change is made so users will have to re-download everything.
+If it's a very large file, the main thread will likely be blocked as a single, long task so _other_ important tasks will have to wait for however long that takes.
+Finally, assuming this file is being cached, the entire file will have to be invalidated anytime even a single byte is changed so users will have to re-download everything.

 These problems are what code splitting can help solve (along with some other benefits).
-Only the code for the current page or feature needs to be downloaded so less bandwidth is used and less time spent.
+Only the code for the current page or feature needs to be downloaded so less bandwidth is used and less time spent waiting.
 Since it's less code, that means the parsing and compilation is also faster.
-Even if the code splitting results in downloading multiple files this can happen in parallel (too many could also be bad).
+Even if the code splitting results in downloading multiple files this can happen in parallel.
 If one feature's code is changed, only that code split chunk needs to be invalidated rather than all the code.
 Lastly, this results in smaller tasks on the main thread that could be interleaved with other important work if necessary.